-When The Boot took to Facebook and Twitter to ask fans, "What's the worst country song that, unbelievably to you, was a big hit?" the response was overwhelming!
+When The Boot asked our readers, "What's the worst country song that, unbelievably to you, was a big hit?" the response was overwhelming!

 Not everybody likes every song, and it's only natural that when a song becomes a big hit, it turns off some people as much as it turns on others.
 But country fans make no bones about the fact that there's just something about certain songs that drives them crazy -- no matter how successful they were on the charts.

 After reading hundreds of comments and tallying up the votes, The Boot counts down our readers' choices for the 10 Worst Country Songs That Were Big Hits.

 This song lived up to its own title with some country fans, who evidently weren't impressed with its blend of country and pop.
 But that didn't stop the song from becoming a multi-format smash in America and popping up on the charts all over the world.
 Its parent album, Come on Over, is one of the best-selling albums in country music history.

 "Dirt Road Anthem" is a pivotal kind of song in country music history.
 The enormous success of the track -- from Aldean's massive My Kinda Party album -- helped usher in the wave of so-called "bro country" that has dominated the genre for the last several years, but with its mix of styles, it's not everyone's cup of tea.
 Still, love it or hate it, you can't deny it: The track is the best-selling song in digital history by a male country artist.

 Sugarland are an act who've never been afraid to push the envelope, and that's part of what's earned them their enormous success.
 But not every country fan appreciates the pop-country-kinda-rap hybrid of "Stuck Like Glue," landing it in our countdown of the 10 Worst Country Songs That Were Big Hits.
 Still, the song stuck in fans' heads like glue after reaching No. 2 on Billboard's Hot Country Songs chart.